Research Admin Job Families: Insights from Tufts and UTRGV

 Zoya Davis-Hamilton, Associate Vice Provost, Research Administration Enterprise, Tufts University.
 Established professional and leader with multifaceted experience in administration of sponsored funding, strategic planning, and change management.

-Thomas B. Spencer, PhD, MBA, is the Associate Vice President for Research Operations Research at UT Rio Grande Valley.
+Thomas B. Spencer, PhD, MBA, is the Associate Vice President for Research Operations at UT Rio Grande Valley.
 Before joining UTRGV, Dr. Spencer held faculty appointments at UT Dallas, UT Southwestern Medical Center and Johns Hopkins University.
 He has worked in Academia and Research Administration for 20+ years and is currently a member of the Board of Directors for the National Council of University Research Administrators(NCURA).
 Thomas’ research focuses on the study and methods of research itself: Research Administration, Public Affairs and American Healthcare.
 The understanding of Economic, Political and Public Policy decisions as they relate to research administration, accessibility, data privacy, and healthcare services is of prime importance in modern research.
 Additionally, the concept of Research Administrative Burden, or the study of policy related to the “red-tape” burden of research administration for scientists, administrators and regulators is woefully underserved as a research topic unto itself.
 Thomas has devoted both his career and education to the investigation of these topics as they relate to Org Theory, Public Service Motivation, Ethics and Leadership.